 - Loss of smell (anosmia)

 Patients may have swollen nasal passages and clear or purulent mucous drainage from the nose.
-Clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green in color – which is more indicative of a bacterial infection.
-People with allergies also tend to have other symptoms such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).
+A clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green, which indicates a bacterial infection.
+People with allergies also tend to have other symptoms, such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).

 Viral sinusitis generally lasts no longer than 1-2 weeks.
 It may be associated with a sore throat, body aches, diarrhea, and other flu-like symptoms.

 Bacterial sinusitis is classically characterized by a headache that worsens with leaning forward – due to increased sinus pressure.
 It may also produce a sensation that is very similar to a tooth cavity affecting the molars.
 Fever is common with bacterial sinusitis as well, although it may also occur with viral rhinosinusitis.
-Bacterial infection should be suspected if symptoms do not improve with conservative measures or last longer than 1-2 weeks.
+The bacterial infection should be suspected if symptoms do not improve with conservative measures or last longer than 1-2 weeks.

 Sinusitis is a clinical diagnosis, meaning your doctor can diagnose it based on your symptoms and signs on physical examination.
-There are no specific tests to make the diagnosis.
+There are no specific tests to make a diagnosis.

 Your doctor will typically press on your sinuses to evaluate for pain or pressure.
-They will also look inside your ear canals to make sure there are no signs of inflammation or infection.
+They will also look inside your ear canals to ensure no signs of inflammation or infection.
 Your doctor will often look inside the nasal passage with an otoscope to evaluate the turbinates and check for swelling or purulent discharge.
 They will also examine the oral cavity and throat, looking for inflammation or pus.
 If they are concerned about pneumonia, they may listen for abnormal sounds in the lungs.

 Your doctor may occasionally obtain a CT scan of your sinuses to confirm the diagnosis.

 The treatment of sinusitis depends on whether the symptoms are due to allergies, viruses, or bacteria.
 Some treatment overlaps between these three causes.